Last updated on May 24th, 2023

 London has some of the world’s most iconic museums displaying the finest art money can’t buy, but it’s the capital’s little treasures that I want to share with you today.
 Ensconced in these historical gems, you can amble around at a snail’s pace, savour every museum inch and still have time for tea and cake when you’ve finished.
-So, without further ado, here are London’s best house museums (time machine not required).
+So, without further ado, here are London’s best historic house museums (time machine not required).

 “Sometimes the smallest things take up the most room in your heart” (Winnie-the-Pooh)